We have five factories and 19 years of experience in plant extracts

 - Be mindful of the timing and combinations of food and medication intake to minimize potential interactions.

-Understanding these interactions allows for the safe and effective incorporation of Citrus bioflavonoids into your diet and supplement routine, ensuring that you can enjoy their health benefits without compromising your overall health.
+Understanding these interactions allows for the safe and effective incorporation of citrus bioflavonoids into your diet and supplement routine, ensuring that you can enjoy their health benefits without compromising your overall health.

 10. Recommended Daily Intake